srose99/frameworks_and_languages_module/docs/future/WebProgrammingFrameworks.md

 Learning and Teaching Strategies
 --------------------------------

-* The module will be taught in a lab using mixed mode delivery as required, so that theory, practical and discussion can take place as required within one session.
+* The module will be taught in a lab using mixed mode delivery as required, so that theory, practical and discussion can take place as required within one session
-* Students will demonstrate progress in their assignment and will have the opportunity to gain feedback of their understanding in each session through the artefacts they are working on.
+* Students will demonstrate progress in their assignment and will have the opportunity to gain feedback of their understanding in each session through the artefacts they are working on
+* Automated tests (via industry CI tools) are to be used to give students feedback on their implementation progress

 Indicative Assessment